courselab/coral/README.md

 Playing
 ------------------------------

-Either download the game's executeable from [Releases](https://github.com/courselab/coral/releases) and run it or follow the installation instructions to run it from your terminal with `python coral.py`
+You can download a packaged executable of the game from [Releases](https://github.com/courselab/coral/releases).
+Pick a version compatible with your operating system, extract the contents of the zip file, an run the executable `coral` file.
+Otherwise follow the installation instructions bellow to run it using the source code.

 Installing